Connect with others who understand.

 • Avoid known migraine triggers.

-• Notice early migraine cues and respond with medication or other treatment.
+• Notice early migraine cues and treat them with medication or other care.

 Sometimes it’s difficult to know what’s causing your morning migraine headaches.
 If you’re still having trouble managing them, try seeing a neurologist or migraine specialist, and talk to them about medical treatment options for migraine.